Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Related work

 Generally, in the AE, the latent space is determined by the distribution of the dataset.
 Intuitively, a sampling-based method in a latent space can be used to perform imputation of the missing element~\cite{qiu2020genomic,camino2019improving,friedjungova2020missing,ma2020midia}.
 The main concern here is that the distribution of the latent space is hardly represented as a closed form, so it is inevitable for the actual imputation approximation to utilize the statistical approaches such as using the average of latent variables.
 In the case of variational autoencoder (VAE), a prior distribution for a latent space can be manually defined during the training time~\cite{VAE}.
-Since the distribution is generally assumed to be isotropic Gaussian, imputation can be performed by sampling from the prior distribution for the missing elements.
+Since the distribution is generally assumed to be isotropic Gaussian, imputation can be performed by sampling from the prior distribution for the omitted elements.
 By using this aspect that a generative model has a tractable prior distribution, many studies of missing data imputation have been conducted in various fields~\cite{mccoy2018variational,shen2020nonlinear,xie2019supervised}.
+In addition, some approaches uses an encoding paradigm that is ranked per order of magnitude that makes the reconstruction with partial data automatic if the connection were to be dropped \cite{marin2020instant}.

-Even with a generative model such as VAE applied, it still remains challenging to handle missing data.
+Even with the methods above, it still remains challenging to handle discared elements.
 Due to the characteristic of object-oriented features, category- or instance-level characteristics are highly correlated to 3D shape reconstruction.
-Based on this intuition, we build our approach.
+However, the previous approaches only consider the entire latent space regardless of the categories, which makes it hard to exploit category-level characteristics.
+Based on this intuition, we utilize a generative model with multi-modal prior, which involves categorical characteristics in the latent space.
+With this category-specific multi-modal prior, missing element imputation can be performed not by considering the redundant parts of the entire latent space, but by the target distribution according to the category.